What is India Post Payment Bank? What are the benefits of India Post Payments Bank account

 The launch of India Post Payments Bank in 2014 was one of the most ambitious projects of the Reserve Bank of India where it wished to redefine the banking system in India by making sure that they are providing banking services and technology-enabled environment of remittances on the fingertips of people.
 Financial Inclusion, as the name suggests, means access to and usage of affordable and easily accessible financial services such as savings, payments, remittances, loans, insurance products etc. to the common man of India.
 The main objective of the Payments Bank is to spread the payment ecosystem online.
 Hence any person can use the services of Payment Bank at a bare minimal fee for transferring funds to family back in the village.
 It particularly caters the small income households and the migrant labor workforce and is operating in a secured technology environment.

 What is a differentiated bank and how is it linked to payments banks in India?

-According to the Reserve Bank of India, Differentiated Banks are the banks that offers limited range of services/products and functions under different regulations in prescribed geographies with an aim to provide financial reservation to the unserved sections of the economy.
+According to the Reserve Bank of India, Differentiated Banks are the banks that offer a limited range of services/products and functions under different regulations in prescribed geographies with an aim to provide financial reservation to the unserved sections of the economy.
 The Payments Banks were opened in India in 2014 on the recommendation of Nachiket Mor Committee.
-Both Payments Bank and Small Finance Bank are a part of Differentiated Banks which are kind of paperless or mobile banks that works through innovation technology system.
+Both Payments Bank and Small Finance Bank are a part of Differentiated Banks which are kind of paperless or mobile banks that work through an innovative technology system.
 Hence the idea of Digital Spread in place of Break and Mortar Spread.
-As per the Finance Act 2017 , the Reserve Bank of India has been given designated authority for the regulation and supervision of Payments Bank.
+As per the Finance Act 2017, the Reserve Bank of India has been given designated authority for the regulation and supervision of Payments Bank.
 Through Payments Banks, it has been possible to establish bank accounts of 20 crore unique users in the last 4years since its inception.